vrettasm/PyGeneticAlgorithms/paper/paper.md

 # Statement of need

-Since genetic algorithms are not a new concept in computer science a few implementations, in Python programing language, have already been introduced such as: 1) DEAP [@DEAPFortin2012], 2) LEAP [@LEAPColetti2020], 3) EasyGA [@EasyGA], 4)PyGAD [@PyGAD2023] and 5) pymoo [@pymoo2020].
+Since genetic algorithms are not a new concept in computer science a few implementations, in Python programming language, have already been introduced such as: 1) DEAP [@DEAPFortin2012], 2) LEAP [@LEAPColetti2020], 3) EasyGA [@EasyGA], 4)PyGAD [@PyGAD2023] and 5) pymoo [@pymoo2020].
 All these frameworks come with their merits and their disadvantages.
 Our goal was not to propose a new framework that will outperform all these approaches, but rather provide a simpler alternative,